Carpal Tunnel Syndrome Gentle Wrist Care by Experts in KL

 Carpal tunnel syndrome (CTS) is caused by pressure on the median nerve within the carpal tunnel, resulting in altered sensation, weakness, and functional limitations in the wrist and hand.
-While surgical interventions are frequently recommended, research indicates that structured, non-invasive approaches may provide effective relief while minimizing procedural risks.
+While surgical interventions are frequently recommended, research indicates that structured, non-invasive approaches may provide effective respite while minimizing procedural risks.
 This article explores movement-based rehabilitation techniques, joint alignment strategies, and advanced physiotherapy-based interventions for CTS management.

 Non-surgical care programs emphasize wrist stabilization, neuromuscular coordination, and soft tissue rehabilitation to alleviate median nerve compression.
 Studies highlight the effectiveness of targeted mobility exercises, joint realignment techniques, and myofascial release therapy in optimizing wrist function while reducing mechanical stress.
 Additionally, ergonomic adjustments and structured hand-strengthening protocols may assist in long-term symptom management and prevention of recurrent nerve compression.